-Person wellbeing is a broad concept encompassing a variety of different aspects of wellbeing: subjective, social, spiritual, emotional, psychological, and physical wellbeing.
-When researchers talk about personal wellbeing they’re looking at how satisfied we are with our lives, how resilient we are, how our self-esteem is, how our positive functioning is, and how our vitality is.
-In short, personal wellbeing has to do with our happiness.
+Personal wellbeing is a broad concept encompassing a variety of different aspects of wellbeing, these being its social, spiritual, emotional, psychological, and physical, and subjective aspects.
+When researchers talk about personal wellbeing they’re looking at how satisfied we are with our lives, how resilient we are, our levels of self-esteem and positive functioning, and how our vitality is.
+In short, personal wellbeing has to do with our happiness!

-Personal Wellbeing considers our personal experience of life and, in a large sense, how satisfied and how happy we are with the quality of our lives.
-But personal wellbeing is vastly different depending on where we are in the cliworld.
-This is because personal wellbeing is determined by many contributing factors: “age, gender, socioeconomic status, income, housing, partnership, family life, professional work, social relations, recreation, gross domestic product (GDP), and ethnic identity” according to research articles Unsurprisingly, a body of research suggests that people from higher-income countries report higher levels of satisfaction in comparison with lower-income and developing countries.
-What’s more, is that people who spend their lives living in corrupt countries report lower levels of life satisfaction than people living in less corrupted countries.
+Personal wellbeing considers our personal experience of life and, in a large sense, how satisfied and how happy we are with the quality of our lives.
+But, personal wellbeing is vastly different depending on where we are in the world.
+This is because, according to much research, personal wellbeing is determined by many contributing factors, such as one’s age, gender, socioeconomic status, income, housing, partnership status, family life, professional work, social relations, recreation, national gross domestic product (GDP), and ethnic identity.
+Unsurprisingly, a body of research suggests that people from higher-income countries report higher levels of satisfaction in comparison with lower-income and developing countries.
+What’s more, is that people who spend their lives living in corrupt countries report lower levels of life satisfaction than people living in less corrupt countries.

 This is why wellbeing needs to be considered when creating policies.
-In fact, Bhutan, the UK, and China have already got the ball rolling by changing policies that take collective and individual wellbeing into account.
-One research article points out that our focus needs to shift from looking at GDP to wellbeing because evidence suggests that nations are prioritizing economic growth over wellbeing.
+In fact, Bhutan, the UK, and Chile have already got the ball rolling by changing policies that take collective and individual wellbeing into account.
+An ever-increasing body of research aims to emphasize how our focus needs to shift from looking at GDP to wellbeing, suggesting that nations must prioritize wellbeing over economic growth.
 The research is telling and eye-opening: “Hungary is richer per capita than Poland, and yet life satisfaction is 1.3 points lower on a 10 point scale, while Denmark, which often scores highest in Europe on wellbeing, has lower GDP than Ireland or the Netherlands”.
 The data provided reflects that high GDP doesn’t equate to life satisfaction.
 Simply put, economic growth rarely equals happiness.
 This shows how priorities need to shift away from a country’s GDP to personal wellbeing.

-One way researchers discover a countries’ personal wellbeing is by measuring a population’s life satisfaction.
+One way researchers discover a country’s personal wellbeing is by measuring a population’s life satisfaction.
 In one study, researchers used a Personal Wellbeing Index (PWI) to measure personal wellbeing across 7 disparate categories: standard of living, health, life achievements, relationships, safety, community connectedness, and future security.
 The sample of research participants was from Australia, Bosnia and Herzegovina, Croatia, and Serbia.
 The results show Australia scored the highest in life satisfaction.
-All seven categories showed above contribute widely to life satisfaction, but how countries experience it, varies from location to location.
+All seven categories shown above contribute greatly to life satisfaction, but how individuals across countries experience this phenomenon varies from location to location.
 So, how can we individually improve our personal wellbeing?

-Let’s look at the Personal Wellbeing Index as a framework to explore how you can improve your life satisfaction:
+Let’s look at the PWI previously mentioned as a framework to explore how you can improve your life satisfaction:

-Personal wellbeing is considerably connected to subjective wellbeing.
-Professor Edward Diener, the pioneer of the Subjective Wellbeing (SBW) concept, describes SBW as “a person feeling and thinking his or her life is desirable regardless of how others see it.”
+Personal wellbeing is highly connected to the concept of subjective wellbeing (SWB).
+Professor Edward Diener, the original pioneer behind the idea of SBW, describes the term in context as, “a person feeling and thinking his or her life is desirable regardless of how others see it”.
 Simply put, it’s how we evaluate our lives based on our personal life experiences.
-Scientists use the construct of subjective wellbeing to refer to overarching happiness.
-Diener outlines three types of subjective wellbeing: life satisfaction, positive feelings, and low negative feelings.
+Scientists use the construct of SWB to refer to the concept of overarching happiness.
+In his body of research, Diener outlines three components that make up SWB: life satisfaction, positive feelings, and low negative feelings.

 - Life satisfaction refers to how satisfied we are with our lives.
 This has a causal effect on job satisfaction, income, and self-esteem.